Table of Contents

 Vasculature and Nerve Supply of the Small Intestine

-Function of the Small Intestine
+Small Intestine Function

-The small intestine is the central organ for nutrient decomposition since a lot of important enzymatic processes of the breakdown of the chymus, a liquid mass of partly digested food, as well as the resorption of utilizable nutrients, take place here.
-Slow peristaltic movements of the small intestine allow a long contact between food and mucous membrane before the food is further transported into the large intestine (colon).
+The small intestine is the key organ involved in nutrient decomposition and the seat of several enzymatic processes catalyzing the breakdown of chymus, a liquid mass of partly digested food.
+It is also the site of reabsorption of valuable nutrients.
+The small intestine’s slow peristaltic movements facilitate close contact between food and the mucous membrane before the food is further transported into the large intestine (colon).

-The small intestine is crucial for water resorption in the human body.
-Research suggests that up to 80% of water gets resorbed in the small intestine, predominantly in the jejunum.
-On the other hand, the epithelium of the small intestine also secretes water in order to balance hypertonic chymus.
-This is why diarrheal diseases represent a great danger in form of exsiccosis (dehydration).
+The small intestine is crucial for water reabsorption in the human body.
+Research suggests that up to 80% of water gets reabsorbed in the small intestine, predominantly in the jejunum.
+However, the epithelium also secretes water to balance hypertonic chymus.
+Therefore, diarrheal diseases represent a great danger in the form of exsiccosis (dehydration).

 Important Diseases of the Small Intestine